Last Updated on June 24, 2023 by Dee

 Acrylic paintings do not require sealing and can be framed without a glass cover.

-Acrylic paints are pigment bound with acrylic polymers (plastics), making them the strongest paint amongst gouache and watercolor.
+When looking at gouache paint vs acrylic, acrylic paints are pigment bound with acrylic polymers (plastics), making them the strongest paint among gouache and watercolor.

 Acrylics are another water-based painting but they are light-fast and are water-resistant when dry.
 This second important characteristic of this product is the waterproofing of the paint which ensures the paint does NOT re-color the colors.